slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 We will first introduce the following fields to the flatbuffer definitions:

 - `format_version`: field that specifies the codec version that encoded this SST
-- `meta_features`: an enumeration of metadata fields that are available with each encoded row.
-This makes it possible in the future to save space per row by disabling metadata features, but that is out of scope for this RFC
+- `row_attributes`: an enumeration of metadata fields that are available with each encoded row.
+This makes it possible in the future to save space per row by disabling row attributes, but that is out of scope for this RFC
 - `creation_timestamp`: the time at which this SST file was written.
 For this RFC this timestamp is used to schedule follow-up compactions (see [periodic compaction](#periodic-compaction)).